Useful E-Learning Terms

 Real-timeAny process in which there is virtually no delay between events.
 Asking a question during a classroom discussion is done in real-time.
 Responding back to an earlier email is not.
 However, a virtual discussion group or whiteboard are synchronous and done in real-time.

-SynchronousAn adjective describing communication mode which take places at the same time for parties involved.
-An example of synchronous communication is the telephone or instant messenger.
+SynchronousAn adjective describing communication mode which take places at the same time for all parties involved.
+An example of synchronous communication is the telephone, instant messaging systems, or webinars.

 Web-Enhanced or Web-Supported Classes